 One or more rectangles or squares.
 Options for border and solid or transparent fill also allow rectangular frames.
-You can also fill the experiment window if you want to change background color for just part of a trial (see property size).

 In the unusual case that you draw multiple rectangles in the same element and they overlap and have transparency, (properties color, borderColor below), you need to set backColor = <cds>"opaque"<cds> for accurate display.

+"Ends on its own" means ends automatically at that point.
 If an element can end on its own, you don't need to set end conditions for it in property end (unless you want it to maybe end earlier).

-No—runs until a condition you set in property end.
+No—runs until any condition you set in property end.

-You can vary or allow the subject to adjust the following input properties of an object of this type in real time when it's running.
+You can vary or allow the subject to adjust the following properties of an object of this type when it's running.
 If you need to make other properties adjustable, you can edit the element type code—see Element Type Programming Manual.

 position